 - Heat a cast iron skillet over high heat.
 When the pan is hot — it doesn’t have to be smoking — put the duck breasts in fat side down.
 Let the breasts sizzle for about a minute (or longer if your kitchen isn’t getting too smoky) or a minute and a half, then place the pan in the oven.
 After two and half minutes total have passed, open the oven, flip the breasts over, close the oven and cook for another two to two and a half minutes.
 Remove the pan from the oven, transfer the breasts to a platter, and let rest for five minutes.
 Turn your oven off.

 - While the breasts are resting, finish reducing the sauce.
 (See my notes below with the sauce recipe — I make the sauce a day in advance, and then heat as much as I think we need for the two of us while the breasts are resting.)
 Place your sauce in a small sauce pan or frying pan and heat over medium-high heat.
 In no time, the sauce should start to thicken up, at which point you should remove the pan from the stovetop.
 Slice the breasts, if desired, and pour your beautiful sauce over top.
 (Or, don’t slice the breasts, just pour the sauce over top.)

-Port Wine Sauce
+Port Wine Reduction Sauce